nvite/Odie/README.md

 });
 ```

-This adds a method, `getRemoteThing` to your model's prototype which will call the remote data once
+This adds a method, `getRemoteThing` to our model's prototype which will call the remote data once
 and store it for immediate retrieval on subsequent calls:

 ```javascript